AdaMahdavi/FPGA-Conway/README.md

 - Only 3 new neighbor values are fetched

 This reduces memory reads from 9 to 3 per cell; what makes a fully pipelined, sustained update rate possible on limited BRAM.
 The reduction from 9 to 3 gave a lot of freedom in defining the update window: left-edge cells take 10 cycles, all others take 6.
 Since we need to keep up with the 25MHz VGA clock; 25 × 6 = 150MHz became the finalized system clock.

-### More Considerations on Timing: Transfer Overlap and Collision Avoidance

-Took a little math to confirm we can get all state calculations done within a VGA frame.
-As a result, mid-game transfer starts copying `next_state_bram` onto `vga_bram` once VGA starts scanning row 432.
-There were some interesting calculations involved in deriving the valid interval and proving no read/write collision can occur; I've put the full breakdown in [TIMING.md](TIMING.md).

 ### VGA Controller